History, Politics and Society Summer School

 Before you submit your application

-• please check the seminar timetable carefully to ensure that your first and second choice courses do not run at the same time;
+• check the seminar timetable carefully to ensure that your first and second choice courses do not run at the same time;

 • make sure you have all the required supporting documents listed below;

-• ensure you are familiar with the terms and conditions of enrolment on the summer school, especially those relating to payment of fees and cancellations (see "Payment", above); and
+• ensure you are familiar with the terms and conditions of enrolment on the summer school, especially those relating to payment of fees and cancellations (see 'payment', above); and

 • A brief statement of purpose (250-300 words) detailing your academic reasons for wishing to attend the summer school.
 This should include what you hope to get out of the programme, and what you are likely to contribute to the intellectual life of the summer school.
 This may include details of history, politics, political or social science courses you have previously taken, or the relevance of the summer school to your present course of study or professional development.
 It is essential that you clearly state your reasons for wishing to enrol on specific seminars.
+Please ensure your name is printed at the top of your statement.

 • In the case of non-native speakers of English, official evidence of English language proficiency.

-• A portrait photograph (JPEG format).
+• A portrait JPEG photograph (for your Bodleian Reader card).

 Applications should be emailed to: historysummer@conted.ox.ac.uk